 Other Problems In The Relationship Or Marriage

 Relationship Problems, Marriage Issues As Challenges At some point in our relationship or marriage there may be some relationship issues, marriage problems or difficulties.
 How we choose to overcome or resolve them is up to us.
 In life we come across various predicaments, priorities, paradoxes, contradictions, conflicts, contrasts, dilemmas, ambivalence.
 All problems can be solved and reframing them as predicaments may help us (see also Fixing Things - The Need To Be Fixed).
 As Margaret Mead stated "We are continually faced with great opportunities which are brilliantly disguised as unsolvable problems", especially ones between head / logic, our heart and inner wisdom - see also Suffering & Love.
 Yet certain relationship problems may be unsolvable and creatively living with them can be an option for some.
-Solving certain marriage issues or relationship problems early on can often be beneficial, and the relationship counselling or marriage therapy can support you in this.
+If possible, solving certain marriage issues or relationship problems early on can often be beneficial, and the relationship counselling or marriage therapy can support you in this.
 Sometimes we can believe the relationship problem or marriage issue is about something specific, yet there can be underlying problems at the root, which may be hard to articulate, especially if we feel afraid, ashamed, competitive or our pride gets in the way.
 Hard though it might be, it can help us to view the relationship issues or marriage problems as challenges, responding in ways that will meet these challenges.
 "What can I learn?" and "What are the opportunities?" can also be the questions we may ask.
 Voicing problems in a kind manner, so they don't slip away, may be important for some.
 When difficulties occur in our relationship, some of us can project onto our partner, avoid our own ways of loving, struggle to acknowledge we are all flawed, imperfect or manage our own challenges around being autonomous and part of the couple.
 Sometimes we may experience our partner as not acknowledging problems.
 Seeking relationship help or marriage help early can prevent matters getting worse.
 (See also Crisis, Challenges, Changes & Transformations In The Relationship)

 Preoccupation In The Relationship Or Marriage